Ming treasure voyages: Personnel and organization

 For the third voyage, Fei Xin's Xingcha Shenglan records that the fleet had 48 haibo (海舶) and a crew of over 27,000.
 Dreyer (2007) states that Fei was probably referring to the treasure ships as haibo.
 Yan's Shuyu Zhouzilu and Lu Rong's Shuyuan Zaji use the term "treasure ship" instead when they mention the 48 ships for this voyage.
 Coincidentally, the Taizong Shilu records the imperial order issued on 14 February 1408 for the construction of 48 treasure ships to the Ministry of Works at Nanjing; these were possibly the 48 treasure ships for the third voyage.
-Dreyer (2007) states that the treasure fleet likely had an undisclosed array of support ships in addition to the 48 treasure ships.
+Dreyer (2007) states that the fleet likely had an undisclosed array of support ships in addition to the 48 treasure ships.

 Ma's Yingya Shenglan records 63 treasure ships for the fourth voyage.
 Dreyer (2007) says that these were probably accompanied by support ships.
 The fleet was crewed by 28,560 or 27,670 men.
 Fei records a personnel of 27,670 for this voyage, but another source records 28,560.

 There is no record for the number of ships or personnel for the fifth voyage.

 On 2 October 1419, an order was issued for the construction of 41 treasure ships from an undisclosed shipbuilder.
 Most scholars conclude that these were likely used for the sixth voyage, but many other treasure ships had already been constructed or were in construction by that time.
 There is no specific figure for the ships or personnel of the sixth voyage.
-The treasure fleet probably made use of several dozen of the treasure ships each accompanied by half a dozen support vessels.
+The fleet probably made use of several dozen of the treasure ships each accompanied by half a dozen support vessels.

 For the seventh voyage, the Liujiagang and Changle inscriptions speak of over a hundred large ships (巨舶 jubo).
 Dreyer (2007) suggests that these ships probably included most of the remaining treasure ships, which were likely accompanied by support ships.
 The Xia Xiyang records the names of several ships—Qinghe (清和 (pure harmony)), Huikang (惠康 (kind repose)), Changning (長寧 (lasting tranquility)), Anji (安濟 (peaceful crossing)), and Qingyuan (清遠 (pure distance))—and notes that there were also ships designated by a series number.
 The fleet had 27,550 men as personnel for the voyage.